ankane/lockbox/README.md

 ### Local Files

-Open the file as a binary string
+Read the file as a binary string

 ```ruby
 message = File.binread("file.txt")